HKdigital/hkdigital-jsdevtool/README.md

 #### Open the project folder with your code editor

 Open the project folder with your code editor.
-You'll find a file [src/index.js], which is the starting point of your web application.
+You'll find a file [src/index.js], which is the starting point of your NodeJS application.
 The application will be restarted every time you make some changes to the code.
 If this is not what you like, simply stop the devtool and run it when you're done making changes.

 ## Next steps